QBobWatson/ipe2tikz/README.md

 + The `textstretch` attribute of text objects is not currently available to ipelets.
 Text using `textstretch` may not export at the correct scaling factor.

++ TikZ's math is done by TeX, so it suffers from some inaccuracy, and all numbers have to be kept rather small.
+Crazy coordinate transformations may push the limits of what it can do.